 & the Ruling Class

-From a Marxist point of view, a group is only called a class when they have a shared relationship to their society’s means of production, which is a fancy term for the materials, machines, & resources used to make all of the things ( If that term is new to you, consider reading “Social Revolution 101: the Causes of Inequality” ).
-This is a lot less complicated than it might sound at first!
-What Marx means is that the working class — or proletariat — is a class because workers do not own the factories where they work or the things they create.
-This shared relationship between working people ( not owning the means to produce wealth ) is what makes them the working class.
-In Marx’s view, the other major class is the capitalist or bourgeois ( say: boo-zh-WAH ) classes, often called the ruling class — these are the investors & business-folk.
-The relationship shared between members of the ruling class is owning the means to produce wealth, such as land, factories, resources ( like oil or water rights ), big piles of money, or even patents & intellectual property.
+From a Marxist point of view, a group is only called a class when they have a shared relationship to their society’s means of production, which is a fancy term for the materials, machines, & resources used to make all of the stuffs.
+This is less complicated than it may sound at first!
+What Marx means is that the working class is a class because workers do not own the places they work in, the tools they work with, or what they create.
+This relationship working people share (not owning the means to produce wealth) makes them a working class.
+The other major class is the capitalist or bourgeois (say: boo-zh-WAH) classes, often called the ruling class — these are the investors & business-folk.
+The relationship shared by the ruling class is that they own the means to produce wealth like land, factories, resources (oil, water rights, etc), big piles of money, or patents & intellectual property.

-Now, any group that fits the description can be a “class in itself” but — when members of a class become aware of themselves as a class — it is a “class for itself.”
-This is called class consciousness.
-If a class in itself becomes a class for itself by achieving class consciousness, the members of that class begin to work together toward their common interests.
-As class consciousness spreads between the members of a class, they learn to value cooperation toward goals that are good for the whole group & not just individuals.
-That widespread yearning to help each other & to help the collective — even between people who do not personally know each other — is called solidarity.
+Any group that fits this description can be a “class in itself” but — when members of a class become conscious of themselves as a class — it is a “class for itself.”
+This is class consciousness.
+If a class in itself becomes a class for itself by achieving class consciousness, the members of that class work together for their common interest.
+As class consciousness spreads grows among the members of a class, they learn to value cooperation for the good of the class This widespread feeling of familiarity and urge to cooperate — even between people who do not personally know each other — is solidarity.

-And when class consciousness leads to mass cooperation & solidarity, a new possibility is born….
+And when class consciousness leads to solidarity, a new possibility is born….

 Class Conflict, Class Struggle,